salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

 }
 ```

-We removed the up and down functions and combined them into one move vertically function.
+You removed the up and down functions and combined them into one move vertically function.
 It checks if one of the nodes has focus and acts accordingly.

 Now the current functionality looks like following:
 ![Step 6 Result](https://raw.githubusercontent.com/salihgueler/keyboard_puzzle_dartpad_workshop/main/step_06/output.gif)